-Adults who completed at least approximately 80 percent of the questionnaire (i.e., through Section J on Health Care Utilization and Access), after all follow-up attempts were exhausted to complete the full questionnaire, were counted as "complete."
+Adults who completed at least approximately 80 percent of the questionnaire (i.e., through Section K (on employment, income, poverty status, and food security), after all follow-up attempts were exhausted to complete the full questionnaire, were counted as "complete."
 At least some items in the employment and income series or public program eligibility and food insecurity series are missing from those cases that did not complete the entire interview.

 Proxy interviews were allowed for frail and ill persons over the age of 65 who were unable to complete the extended adult interview in order to avoid biases for health estimates of elderly persons that might otherwise result.
 Eligible selected persons were recontacted and offered a proxy option.
-For 139 elderly adults, a proxy interview was completed by either a spouse/partner or adult child.
+For 168 elderly adults, a proxy interview was completed by either a spouse/partner or adult child.
 A reduced questionnaire, with questions identified as appropriate for a proxy respondent, was administered.
 (Note: questions not administered in proxy interviews are given a value of "-2" in the data files.)